Nandine0804/Vtaetae/README.md

 - 👋 Hi, I’m @Vtaetae
 - 👀I'm interested in Full stack web development
-- 🌱Language i know HTML,CSS,JS(intermediate) and currently learning php
+- 🌱 Languages i know HTML,CSS,JS(intermediate) and currently learning php

 <!---
 Vtaetae/Vtaetae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.